dasarpai/old.dasarpai.github.io/_dsblog/2024-08-29-What-is-Package-Manager.md

 These tools help manage dependencies and environments tailored to specific languages or frameworks, ensuring projects have the correct versions of libraries and tools they depend on.

-## Docker also help in package management, so in what category you put Docker?
+## Question: Docker also help in package management, so in what category you put Docker?
 Docker helps in installing and running software packages by using containers.
 It doesn't directly install packages like traditional package managers, but instead, it provides a complete environment (a container) where the necessary software is already set up, including all dependencies.

-## How to install software in Linux/wsl?
+## Question: How to install software in Linux/wsl?
 In Linux, to install a program, you typically use a package manager, which automates the process of downloading, installing, and managing software packages.
 The specific commands can vary depending on the distribution:

 1. **Debian/Ubuntu-based distributions**: Use the `apt` package manager.
 For example, to install a package, you might run: